stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="update-custom-data-directly"></a>
 #### Update Custom Data Directly

-The first way to update an account or group's custom data is by `POST`ing changes directly to the custom data's HREF.
+The first way to update an account or group's custom data is by `POST`ing changes directly to the custom data's `href`.
 This allows you to interact with the customData resource directly, without having to do so 'through' an account or group request.

 In the following example request, we're interacting with a `customData` resource directly, and we're changing the value of an existing field named `favoriteColor` and we're adding a brand new field named `hobby`: